quanglearntobuild/pull-requests/README.md

 # pull-requests
-This repository is for practicing pull request
+This repository is for practicing pull request aka